Football boots with sock-like extension above the ankle level for added protection and support. the best high top fooball boots.

 - This football boot also uses the new Agility Knit 2.0 on the forefoot and the heel areas.
 This soft, adaptive material offers additional responsiveness to the shoe.

 - The upper is equipped with the Non-Stop Grip (NSG) technology that acts as a wet control element.
+It is also seen in other Adidas models such as the Adidas Predator 18.1 Firm Ground and the Adidas Predator 18+ Firm Ground.

 - The lightweight Torsion Frame outsole with the Torsion Ribs follows the movement of the foot nicely.